Korrigan-EISTI/TAD/README.md

 ## How to deploy GLPI database on your computer

-First download an Oracle Database and connect to _system_ to run :
+After setting up an Oracle Database on your computer, you first need to connect to _system_ and run :

 1) `user.sql`